diazjf/meow-micro/README.md

 1. Install Dependencies
     ```
-    go install ...
+    $ go install ...
     ```
 2. Start the server
     ```
     $ go run server/server.go
     ```
-3. Start the client
+3. Start the client in another terminal
     ```
     $ go run client/client.go
     ```
-4. Send a Request to the client-server:
+4. Send a Request to the client
     ```
     $ curl 127.0.0.1:5002 -X POST -d '{"body": "Meow-Mixer"}'
     ```
+5. View the output of both in the terminal

 ## Deploying to Kubernetes